deangordon/linkedDataFrontEnd/README.md

 In both cases, the SPARQL query used to get the data from [http://linked.nisra.gov.uk](http://linked.nisra.gov.uk) is included, along with a link to the interactive SPARQL query builder.

 It is built with JQuery, Bootstrap and uses leaflet maps.
+These resources are supplied by CDNs, and it should run locally if you download the files